leslieDLcy/stoexsim/README.md

 ## Introduction

-This repo is a wrapper (CLI interface) for the implementation of the EXSIM (stochasict finite-fault model).
+A CLI interface for the implementation of the EXSIM (stochasict finite-fault model).
 Particularly, we provide extra capabilities in modeling some key parameters as random variables to account for variability.

 > *A concise introduction is shown below while a thorough Python implementation can be found in another repo.*